Herbert B. Maw: Political career

 Maw was elected to the Utah State Senate in 1928 where he served until 1938.
 Maw served as the President of the Utah State Senate from 1934 until 1938.
 He was an unsuccessful candidate for the Democratic nomination for the US Senate in 1934 and Governor in 1936.
 His loss was partly a result of his strong support of measures to help workers.
 Maw's winning the Democratic nomination in 1940 was largely the result of his successful push for direct primaries.

 Maw was first elected governor of Utah in 1940, defeating Republican Don B. Colton.
 While serving as governor Maw pushed through reductions in the utility rates and regulations on ore extraction in the state.
+He also attempted (successfully) to attract military facilities and related industries to Utah during World War II; the resulting increase in employment revived the state's economy and helped retire public debt.

 In 1944 Maw was narrowly re-elected over Republican J. Bracken Lee in the closest gubernatorial election in Utah history.
 In 1948 Maw lost to Lee in a re-match.
 In this election Maw was a clear and consistent opponent of liberalizing Utah's drinking laws.